PX4/PX4-user_guide/en/flight_controller/kakuteh7mini.md

 ## Installing PX4 Firmware

 The firmware can be installed in any of the normal ways:

-- Build and upload the source
+- Build and upload the source:

   ```
   make holybro_kakuteh7mini_default upload
   ```